• Skip to primary navigation

 The men usually assume the helm of leadership roles in the home and church.
 But when it comes to teaching school, that is a job for a young girl.
 Typically just a teenager herself.

-My oldest siblings went to a one-room Amish school, even after my parents left the Old Order church and went with the New Order.
+Since our church didn't have their own school, my oldest siblings went to a one-room Old Order Amish school, even after my parents left the Old Order church and went with the New Order.
 But after several years, they decided to start sending us to a local conservative Mennonite school.
 Some problems were going on at the Amish school, with the teacher and oldest schoolboys, and they decided it was time to switch.

 This is not a very good photo - below.
 But it's an old photo of my classmates and me, in the second grade.
 I am the Amish girl in the front, left.